Help Your Dog Live Longer

 eventually calms down it will probably not know where it is or how to return.
 A microchip gives you the

-• If you know that your pet is extremely fearful of thunderstorms, consult your vet to see if he or she can
+greatest chance that you and your pet will be reunited. - If you know that your pet is extremely fearful of thunderstorms, consult your vet to see if he or she can

 prescribe medication that will calm it in known times of stress.